xtGitCode/eSentral-eBook-Extractor/MPOB Price/MPOB Price Scrape.md

 - selenium 4.3.0
 ## Key Features
 - Control how many and which years to scrape
-- Scrape daily prices for each years and output data in xlsx file
+- Scrape daily prices for each years and output data in csv file
 ## Usage Guidelines
 - open main.ini file
 - copy chromedriver path and change in file